Enumeration of cyclic permutations in vector grid classes: Introduction

 \section{Introduction}

 Grid classes are well-studied classes of permutations (see \cite{AAVRB, HucVat, MurVat} for example) that are assigned a signature in the form of a matrix $M$ with entries in $\{-1,0,1\}$, which in some way determines the structure of the permutations.
-More specifically, permutations in a given grid class with signature $M$ are those that can be drawn on some set of line segments laid out in a grid which is determined by $M$.
-For example, a permutation in the grid class with signature $M= $ can be drawn on two increasing line segments and thus has at most one descent.
-We are primarily concerned with the $k\times 1$ grid classes (sometimes referred to as \textit{juxtaposition classes}) which received special attention in \cite{ATKINSON_RP, AMR, ARCHERELIZALDE2014} among others.
-In particular, we enumerate the cyclic permutations in the $3\times 1$ grid classes.
+More specifically, permutations in a given grid class with signature $M$ are comprised of increasing and decreasing parts laid out in a grid that is determined by $M$.
+For example, a permutation in the grid class with signature $M= $ is comprised of an increasing segment followed by another increasing segment, and thus has at most one descent.
+We are primarily concerned with the vector grid classes (i.e., those where $M$ is a vector, sometimes referred to as \textit{juxtaposition classes}), which received special attention in \cite{ATKINSON_RP, AMR, ARCHERELIZALDE2014} among others.
+In particular, we prove a formula regarding a relationship between cyclic permutations in vector grid classes and necklaces.
+We then use this formula to enumerate the cyclic permutations in the length 2 and 3 vector grid classes.

-Cyclic permutations in given grid classes appeared in several other papers.
-For example, they were used to characterize the permutations realized by the periodic points of certain dynamical systems \cite{ARCHERELIZALDE2014} and appeared in the character formula for a certain representation of the symmetric group \cite{ARCHER2016}.
+Cyclic permutations in given vector grid classes have appeared in several other papers.
+For example, they were used to characterize the permutations realized by the periodic points of certain dynamical systems \cite{ARCHERELIZALDE2014}, appeared in the character formula for a certain representation of the symmetric group \cite{ARCHER2016}, and were used in the analysis of card-shuffling techniques \cite{DFH2013}.
 In addition, the descent structure of cyclic permutations, which is closely related to the grid structure, was studied in various papers \cite{gessel, ELIZALDE11, BARIL13}.

-We subscribe to the convention used in \cite{ARCHERELIZALDE2014}, which is to use a signature $\sigma$ of $+$'s and $-$'s in place of the row vector matrix $M$ of $1$'s and $-1$'s.
-Our goal in this paper is to complete the enumeration of cyclic permutations in the eight grid classes with signature $\sigma$ where $|\sigma|=3$.
-For convenience, we label each of these grid classes $\sigma_{1}$ through $\sigma_{8}$ according to Table \ref{TABLE SIGMA}.
+In this paper, we subscribe to the convention used in \cite{ARCHERELIZALDE2014}, which is to use a signature $\sigma$ of $+$'s and $-$'s in place of the row vector matrix $M$ of $1$'s and $-1$'s.
+Our goal in this paper is two-fold: (1) to establish an enumerative relationship between cyclic permutations in grid classes with signature $\sigma\in\{+,-\}^k$ and $k$-ary necklaces, and (2) to use this relationship to enumerate the set of cyclic permutations in certain grid classes, illustrating its use.